What does it take to go from a Private Practice to 26 locations DSO

 Dr. Scott Goldman and Tiger at the headquarters of United Dental Partners, Chicago, Illinois

 Systems.
 Most of the dentists I meet are eager to grow and build dental empires.
 Right or wrong, life will tell.
 However, before that, you need to become a businessperson and realize you are working for yourself.
 This is where the greatest responsibility lies.
-A good friend of mine Dr. Mark Costes talks a lot about building operational systems to make your office grow and ride in autopilot.
-When you expand, that’s when you start to set up your own systems.
+A good friend of mine Dr. Mark Costes talks a lot about building operational systems to make your dental office system grow and ride in autopilot.
+When you expand, that’s when you start to set up your own dental system software.
 If you have three locations and have no systems in place, you cannot run all three practices at the same time.
 The systematization of your practices is going to be the big, big, big first step.

 Flagship Practice.
 Most of my successful clients and friends who are expanding into multiple locations always have the flagship office up and running, with overhead under 60%, so that they can expand into the next office.
 That’s going to be very critical.
 Dr. Dave Bender, with Village Dental at Saxony and total of 3 locations, mastered flagship practice way before branching out to another location.
 From marketing, working late hours, placing his own orders, all of it!
 First year he couldn’t even take a salary.
 But again, that flagship practice had to be “flagship” like a trailblazer where you earn your stripes!